 There is, however, still a weakness with this set up.
 As we increase the line count of the encoder, the geometry of the disk and sensor elements becomes very small.
 This opens up concerns for anything that may occlude the disk, such as debris or other contamination.

 The advantage to this set up is that the sensor becomes spread out over a wider area along the disk and needs multiple disk segments to activate it.
 This makes the reliance on any one individual disk or sensor segment less crucial to the overall signal integrity.
+This also eliminates the need for potentiometers in encoders.
 If there is any debris that makes its way onto the disk, or even creates total blockage of one or two sensor segments the output signal will not be effected.